C-Adam/Coding-Notes/Arduino/Note.md

 Need:

 1. M-M Jumper Wire to connect the led from breadboard to arduino pin.
-2. 200Ω resistor
-3. Ground the resistor to the bread board
+2. 200Ω resistor connected to the negative side of led (be sure to ground the resistor)

 ```Cpp
 int redLed = 11; //The number the pin is connected to on the board